HelpBot Assistant

 NOTE

-Prerequisites: Add the PdfViewer control to your JavaScript application and ensure the redaction feature is available in the version you are using.
+Add the PdfViewer control to the JavaScript application and ensure the redaction feature is included in the installed package version.
 Once applied, redaction permanently removes the selected content.

 Toolbar with the Redaction tool highlighted